VzBoT3D/docs/docs/vz235_mellow/frame.md

 ### Step 1

 To start you are going to build the 2 sides of your frame.
 Make sure you do your building on a nice flat surface.
 You will lay your frame half down with the included printed alignment tools for the y gantry extrusions and hand tighten all blind joints.
+{: .highlight }
+> Make sure to use Loctite Blue on the bolts holding together the frame.

 ![Frame side](../assets/images/manual/vz235_printed/frame/frame_side.png)